kopytjuk/kopytjuk.github.io/content/posts/kpi-architecture/index.md

 ## Introduction

 Evaluating complex systems or algorithms is hard.
-Especially if you are dealing with dynamic behaviour over time, the requirements to the evaluation codebase grow with each new insight.
-First you want to compute just a single number describing algorithm's performance in one scalar (like mean squared error - *MSE*), but over the projects lifetime your expecations to the evaluation framework grow: you also want to generate static visualizations, generate reports over a time range, look at some specific situations or simply render both the algorithms outputs and the corresponding ground-truth in a video file.
+Especially if you are dealing with dynamic behaviour over time, the requirements to the evaluation codebase grow with every novel insight.
+First you want to compute just a single number describing algorithm's performance in one scalar (like mean squared error - *MSE*), but over the project's lifetime your expecations to the evaluation framework grow: at some point you wish to generate static visualizations, create reports over a time range, dig deep at some specific situations or simply render both the algorithm's output and the corresponding *ground-truth* (GT) in a video file.

-In this post I will describe a software archecture which proved one's worth across multiple projects I was involved in.
-The focus of this architecture is the evaluation of are dynamical algorithms (or systems), which commonly deployed into the "real" physical world (such as robots or sensors) and run there for a specific time duration.
+In this post I will outline a software archecture which proved one's worth across multiple projects I was involved in.
+The focus of this architecture is the assessment of dynamical algorithms (or systems), which are commonly deployed into the "real" physical world (such as robots or sensors) and experience a lot of unexpected behavior which has to be further analyzed.

 ## Basics

-For the sake of better unterstanding, I'll introduce an artificial setting which helps to internalize the proposed concept.
-Let's stick with the logistics domain and focus on a mobile robot picking and delivering small boxes in a production site.
-This warehouse is also filled with employees, pallet trucks and other moving objects which are to detect and to avoid.
+For the sake of better unterstanding, I'll introduce an artificial setting which helps to internalize the proposed concepts.
+Let's select the logistics domain and focus on a mobile robot picking and delivering small boxes in a production site.
+This warehouse is also filled with employees, pallet trucks and other moving objects which are to be detected and to avoided.

 ![audi-smart-factory](audi-smart-factory.jpg)

+First, I'll introduce a formal language discrete systems the architecture deals with.
+Later, a set of possible subtasks and assessment examples for the robot are presented to motivate the need for an extensible, application-independent evaluation tooling.

 ### Descrete systems

-In particular, we focus on evaluating *discrete* systems, which output an action or prediction at particular points in time (timesteps).
-Moreover we will assume that we deal with *equidistant* outputs, means that the outputs are generated in a fixed output rate.
-This assumption often does not hold in real-world implementations, where the output generation time depends on system's load, other processes and the state of the environment.
-Thus, it is often needed to *resample* or *interpolate* the signal to equidistant timesteps.
+In this post the focus lies on the assessment of *discrete* systems, which output an action or detection at specific points in time (timesteps).
+Moreover it will be assumed, that *equidistant* outputs are available, i.e. outputs are generated in a fixed output rate.
+This assumption rarely holds in real-world scenarios, where the output rate depends on system's load, other processes and the state of the environment.
+Thus, for the assessment, it is often helpful to *resample* or *interpolate* the signal to equidistant timesteps.
+Those timesteps can be seen as the *clock* of the evaluation routine.

-In addition, for each timestep, there is ground-truth data, representing the desired behaviour of the system at that point in time.
-For a mobile robot in logistics it can be a safe path, for an aerial surveillance system it can be the collection of ground truth objects on the ground, which have to be tracked.
+Usually, for each timestep, there is a soft of ground-truth data, representing the desired behaviour of the system at particular point in time.
+For a mobile robot in logistics it can be a safe path, or for the object-detection task, the collection of ground-truth objects, which have to be tracked.

-The system's output, the resampled version and the corresponding ground truth can be visualized in a timeline:
+The system's output signal $\tilde{y}(t)$, the resampled version $\hat y(t)$ and the corresponding ground-truth $y(t)$ can be visualized in a timeline:

 ![discrete-timeseries](discrete-timeseries.png)

+The clock for the evaluation is represented discrete timesteps $t_1, ..., t_n$.
+Note that there is no "rule them all" resampling method - it is engineers' task to select an interpolaton approach valid for the evaluation.

-### Evaluation schemes
+### Assessment examples

-In this section a collection of various metrics and visualizations is outlined to motivate the need for an extensible, application-independent evaluation tooling.

 #### Example 1: Localization

-In the first example, the system's output can be its perceived position which has to be compared with it's actual position (with heading):
+In the first example, the robot's output can be its perceived position which has to be compared with it's actual position:

 $$
 y_1(t) = \begin{bmatrix} x_1(t) \\